Login-Linjeforening-for-IT/nucleus-notifications/README.md

 ## How to set in production
 1. Verify that the service runs correctly locally using `npm run test`
 2. Verify that the service runs correctly in docker using `docker compose up`
-3. Login to docker using `docker login`
-3. Send the service to production using `docker buildx build --platform linux/amd64,linux/arm64 --push -t registry.git.logntnu.no/tekkom/apps/automatednotifications:latest .`
+3. Send the service to production using the `/deploy` command followed by the `/release` command of the TekKom Bot.